project-transparent/treemaker-guides/README.md

 A set of guides for the internal [TreeMaker](https://www.javadoc.io/doc/org.kohsuke.sorcerer/sorcerer-javac/latest/com/sun/tools/javac/tree/TreeMaker.html) class.

-*Note: These guides were written for JDK 8, and as such, do not provide the means to upgrade to JDK 9+.*
+*Note: These guides are written for JDK 8.*

 ## Contribution